 Hauser also joined the Progressive Party in 1924, supporting Senator Robert LaFollette for President, and remained active with the party into the 1930s.

 Hauser never married and had no children.
 She is buried in the Girard-Liberty Union Cemetery.

-Abbott, Virgina Clark.
-The History of Woman Suffrage and the League of Women Voters in Cuyahoga County, 1911-1945 (1949).
+Abbott, Virginia Clark.
+The History of Woman Suffrage and the League of Women Voters in Cuyahoga County, 1911-1945 (Cleveland, 1949).